 - Excessive drooling

 - Inability to stay awake

 If you fear your dog has suffered an overdose, call your vet and get your pet help immediately.
 Your vet will establish the correct Tramadol dosage for your dog before the medication is given to you.
 Do not try to alter the dose prescribed to your dog without first consulting your vet.

-Tramadol can be a great resource in your dog’s recovery process for acute pain or post-operative pain, but due to its volatile nature, it can be hit or miss.
+Tramadol can be a great resource in your dog’s recovery process for acute discomfort or post-operative discomfort, but due to its volatile nature, it can be hit or miss.
 As a dog owner, one of your greatest assets is your understanding of your dog’s behavior and your intuition regarding when something is wrong.
-Whenever you give your dog a new medication or pain reliever, monitor how he responds and keep an open line of communication between you and your vet throughout the recovery process.
+Whenever you give your dog a new medication, monitor how he responds and keep an open line of communication between you and your vet throughout the recovery process.
 Your dog’s health needs to be your number one priority.
-While Tramadol can provide pain relief for our loving companion, it should still be taken with complete caution.
+While Tramadol can provide discomfort relief for our loving companion, it should still be taken with complete caution.

 Camille is a co-founder of PetHonesty and VP of Pup Parent Education.
 After watching her own family dog suffer from joint issues for years she became passionate about improving dogs' quality of life.
 With the help of a team of veterinarians and dog nutritionists she now helps educate other dog owners about the small but powerful things they can do to positively impact their dogs' health and wellness!
 She lives in Austin, TX and loves cuddling puppies, being outside and reading.